Ein Afek Nature Reserve near Kiryat Bialik is a wetland with plenty of animals and accessible trails. Let’s begin

 those who said coypu (a.k.a. nutria) are correct.

 Coypus were brought to Israel in the 1960s from Latin America.
 The purpose was to breed them for their fur (as it is done in other countries).
 Due to the warm Israeli climate, the nutria did not develop a beautiful coat and was left in nature.

 Today it is a problem.
 Coypu does not have any enemies in Israeli nature.
 Thus, they breed freely and cause damage to existing fauna.

-And since they have no enemies, they aren’t afraid of anybody, and you can come as close as one meter.
+And since they have no enemies, they are not afraid of anybody, and you can come as close as one meter.

 In 1991, seven buffalo were brought to the reserve from the Hula Nature Reserve.
 They were placed in a pen with electric sensors to prevent them from wandering into the swamp.
 Here they are: